At MoneyMagpie we’re constantly coming up with new ways to make money.

 There are money making opportunities that can provide regular income but which don’t require much in the way of initial investment.

 For example, dog walking or dog sitting is something you can do without needing to spend any money setting yourself upfront.
-You can advertise your services for free with a company like Tailster and in return you pay them a small amount of the profit you make.
+You can advertise your services for free with a dog walking agency and in return you pay them a small amount of the profit you make.

 Be an extra